 You can expect a mixed crowd of all ages and nationalities.
 In fact, each year this festival brings people together from over 60 different countries – as mentioned on their website.
 It is a family friendly festival so children are welcome.
 Besides the stages there are also markets, a food area, a wifi zone and more interactive stalls.
 We set up blankets and chairs on the grass in front of the main stage and played games and enjoyed the music during the day and partied all night.
 I bumped into a lot of people that I know and met a lot of new people.
 Over 26 000 people attend the festival each year!
 It’s a massive event.

-There is still plenty of time to decide whether you will be attending Bushfire festival next year.
 I hope this blog post has given you an idea of what to expect to make your decision easier.